mattpitkin/yamm/README.md

 ```

 Now let's define the log likelihood function, which we'll take as a Gaussian with a stationary noise variance.
 Note that the log likelihood function should take in four variables:
- 1. a `data` variables containing any 'data' information.
-In this case `data` is a cell array with the first cell containing a vector of time stamps of the data samples, the second cell containing the actual data samples, and the third cell containing the data variance;
+ 1. a ``data`` variable containing any 'data' information.
+In this case ``data`` is a cell array with the first cell containing a vector of time stamps of the data samples, the second cell containing the actual data samples, and the third cell containing the data variance, but data could contain any other information required by the likelihood function, provided the likelihood function knows what to do with it;
- 2. a `model` function (either a function handle or function name string) e.g. the `sinusoid_model` above;
+ 2. a ``model`` function (either a function handle or function name string) e.g. the ``sinusoid_model`` above;
- 3. a cell array `parnames` containing the model parameter names to be passed to the model (as above);
+ 3. a cell array ``parnames`` containing the model parameter names to be passed to the model (as above);
- 4. a cell array `parvals` containing the model parameter values to be passed to the model (as above).
+ 4. a cell array ``parvals`` containing the model parameter values to be passed to the model (as above).

 ```matlab
 function logL = logL_gaussian(data, model, parnames, parvals)